Free In-Store or Business Music Streaming Options

 As a small business owner starting out, you want to create a soothing or vibrant atmosphere to engage your customers and keep them happy.

-You’ve even researched the best ways to get music for your business or store, so you’re familiar with performing rights organizations (PROs) and how they manage catalogues of music, so composers, musicians, artists, and rights holders can receive appropriate royalty payments.
+You’ve even researched the best ways to get music for your business or store, so you’re familiar with performing rights organizations (PROs) and how they manage catalogs of music, so composers, musicians, artists, and rights holders can receive appropriate royalty payments.

 Since your business is still small, how do you afford these catalogues of music?
 What about finding music online that you can easily stream through a computer without having to worry about purchasing a fancy sound system?
 There are some free music streaming options whose catalogues focus on business and commercial spaces, which is great for small business owners trying to save money; however, there are some downsides to these options, which a subscription-based music streaming service can fix.